anezkamll/anezkamll.github.io/content/my_work.md

 ### Creative Bureaucracy Festival - Hub Prague 2022 - 2025
-I took care of the whole production of this event in 2022 and have been administering the website since 2022.
+I took care of the whole production of this event in 2022 and have been administering the website from 2022 to 2024.
-In 2024, I was responsible for the whole workshop agenda of the festival, including facilitator's guidance. \
+In 2024, I was responsible for the whole workshop agenda of the festival, including facilitator's guidance.
-For 2025, my role was to coordinate the whole organizing team as the event manager. \
+For 2025, my role was to coordinate the whole organizing team. \
 [Creative Bureaucracy Festival](https://creativebureaucracy.cz/)

 ### 3 Faces of Just Transition 2024
-Second edition of this conference, this time focused on sustainable work and jobs. \
+Second edition of this conference, this time focused on sustainable work and jobs.
-I was responsible for the overall production.
+I was responsible for the overall production.  \
 [Conference website](https://www.doughnutczechia.cz/3tvare)

 ### EuroPython 2024